 - The top also contains Guardin, a treatment that is antimicrobial.

-Read the full Saatva HD review.
+Read the full Saatva HD review, available here.

-Helix Nightfall Construction
+Helix PLUS Construction

-- The cover has two layers.
-The top layer can be zipped off and replaced with an Ultra Cool Cover.
+- The cover has two layers; the top layer can be zipped off and replaced with an Ultra Cool Cover.

 - While they are both hybrid mattresses, their specific constructions will give these mattresses a different feel.
 The Saatva HD has more of a hotel mattress feel with a pillow-top.